EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 # Deploying EdgeNet to a Kubernetes Cluster

 This documentation describes how to create a working EdgeNet cluster in your environment.
-You can refer to this tutorial for deploying EdgeNet software to a local, sandbox or a production cluster.
+You can refer to this tutorial for deploying EdgeNet software to a local, sandbox, or production cluster.

 ## Technologies you will use